yidong72/reasoning-gym/GALLERY.md

 Example 2:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: arnold, peter, eric, alice
+ - Each person has a unique name: alice, eric, arnold, peter
- - Each mother is accompanied by their child: meredith, samantha, bella, fred
+ - Each mother is accompanied by their child: fred, samantha, meredith, bella
- - The people are of nationalities: dane, norwegian, brit, swede
+ - The people are of nationalities: norwegian, swede, brit, dane
- - Everyone has something different for lunch: stew, spaghetti, pizza, grilled cheese
+ - Everyone has something different for lunch: grilled cheese, pizza, stew, spaghetti

-1. The Dane is in the second house.
+1. The Norwegian is Peter.
-8. The Norwegian is the person who loves the spaghetti eater.
+2. The person's child is named Meredith and the person's child is named Fred are next to each other.
-5. The person who is a pizza lover is the person's child is named Meredith.
+3. Peter and the Swedish person are next to each other.
-2. Peter is directly left of the person who loves eating grilled cheese.
+4. Eric is directly left of the person's child is named Samantha.
-3. The British person is Alice.
+5. The person who loves the spaghetti eater is directly left of the person's child is named Bella.
-9. The Swedish person is in the fourth house.
+6. The person's child is named Fred is the person who loves the stew.
-6. The person who is a pizza lover and Eric are next to each other.
+7. The person who is a pizza lover is the person's child is named Meredith.
-7. The person's child is named Samantha is in the third house.
+8. The Dane is Eric.
-10. The person who is a pizza lover is in the first house.
+9. The person who loves the stew and Peter are next to each other.
-4. Eric is the person's child is named Fred.
+10. The person's child is named Samantha and Arnold are next to each other.

 What is Name of the person who lives in House 1?
 Answer: alice